nickw1/lilt/README.md

 You need [Node.js](https://nodejs.org) - at least version 20 - installed on your system.

 `lilt` uses [@lazarv/react-server](https://react-server.dev) as its web development framework.
-You should install the package management tool  [pnpm](https://pnpm.io).
+You an optionally install the package management tool  [pnpm](https://pnpm.io).

 Once installed do:

 ```
-pnpm install
+npm install
 ```

-Then build and run:
+Then build:

 ```
-pnpm react-server build
+npm react-server build
-pnpm react-server start --port YOUR_CHOSEN_PORT
 ```

-Port is 3000 by default.
+You can alternatively use `pnpm` rather than `npm`.

 ### Setup lilt